twse/random-stuff/Readable Fonts/Transliteration.md

 URW Palladio REE (2002), by Ulrich Stiehl, is a font using the Ronald E. Emmerick encoding used in GRETIL archive files by the University of Göttingen for Sanskrit documents.

-URW Palladio S and URW Palladio US, by Ulrich Stiehl, are two fonts derived from URW Palladio and specifically designed for creating very compact searchable PDF files of Sanskrit texts.
-These fonts are restricted to the 15 essential Sanskrit lowercase diacritics and a few uppercase diacritics to speed up and ease searching of PDF files.
-The second font has no Euro sign but has a Word macro and docs in German only.

 URW Palladio SKT (2002), by Ulrich Stiehl, is a font derived from URW Palladio.
 It contains diacritics used for transliteration of Classical Sanskrit, Vedic Sanskrit, Pali and Tamil languages.
 This font relocates capital Z acute to code 190 to comply with Adobe Standard Encoding.
 This font is designed for the German-Polish Friendship Fonts project.

 Washington Romanized Indic (2011), by Anshuman Pandey and originally created by Thomas Ridgeway, is a TeX program released under GPL 2.0 license to write Indic languages in Latin script.
 The font resembles the CSX encoding.

 Michael Witzel (Harvard University) modified the Original Garamond font in 1996 by naming it **Nina** and adding transliteration glyphs used for Malayalam, Pali, Prakrit, Classical/Vedic Sanskrit and Tamil.

-Dominik Wujastyk created a set of EGA and VGA screen fonts using the CS or CSX encodings.

 Chandra Yenco created a set of Pali fonts and Phil Thompson converted them to Unicode.
 Download the fonts from [here](http://buddhanet.net/ftp_pali.htm).